Death Before Dishonor (2023): Storylines

-On the July 13 episode of ROH Honor Club TV, ROH began an ROH World Television Championship Eliminator Tournament, with the winner receiving an opportunity at champion Samoa Joe at Death Before Dishonor.
+On the July 13 episode of ROH Honor Club TV, ROH held an ROH World Television Championship Eliminator Tournament, with the winner receiving an opportunity at champion Samoa Joe at Death Before Dishonor.
 On that episode, Dalton Castle and Shane Taylor advanced to the finals after defeating Tony Nese and Shawn Dean, respectively.
 The following week, Castle defeated Taylor to earn the title shot against Joe at Death Before Dishonor.

 On the June 1 episode of Rampage, after Katsuyori Shibata successfully defended the ROH Pure Championship, he was later confronted by former champion Daniel Garcia, who expressed his intentions of regaining the title.
-On July 16, ROH officially announced that Shibata will defend the Pure Championship against Garcia at Death Before Dishonor.
+On July 16, ROH officially announced that Shibata would defend the Pure Championship against Garcia at Death Before Dishonor.

 On the March 9 episode of ROH Honor Club TV, Athena retained the ROH Women's World Championship against Willow Nightingale.
 Four months later on the July 14 episode of Rampage, the two met again in the semifinals of the Women's Owen Hart Cup Tournament.
 Here, Nightingale would defeat Athena, ending the latter's 49 singles match winning streak.
 On July 16, ROH announced a third match between Athena and Nightingale for the ROH Women's World Championship at Death Before Dishonor.

 Since the April 13 episode of ROH Honor Club TV, The Dark Order (Evil Uno, Stu Grayson, Alex Reynolds, and John Silver) would be in a rivalry with The Righteous (Vincent and Dutch) when the latter duo returned to ROH and took an interest in Grayson.
 For months, Dark Order rebuked The Righteous from recruiting Grayson, but Grayson, tired of letting his stablemates speak for him, ultimately began teaming with The Righteous to the point he fully left Dark Order for them.
-On July 20, ROH announced that The Dark Order and The Righteous will face off in a Fight Without Honor in Death Before Dishonor.
+On July 20, ROH announced that The Dark Order would battle The Righteous in a Fight Without Honor in Death Before Dishonor.